Bullying and harassment is behaviour that makes someone feel intimidated or offended. Harassment is unlawful under the Equality Act 2010.

 - trade union representative

-If this doesn’t work, they can make a formal complaint using their employer’s grievance procedure.
-If this doesn’t work and they’re still being harassed, they can take legal action at an employment tribunal.
+If this does not work, they can make a formal complaint using their employer’s grievance procedure.
+If this does not work and they’re still being harassed, they can take legal action at an employment tribunal.

 They could also call the Acas (Advisory, Conciliation and Arbitration Service) helpline for advice: